Write us

 Resquest information

-Cusco Holidays: traditional festivals and most important events
+Cusco Holidays: The city's most important events and traditional festivals

-Home / Travel Blog / Cusco Holidays: traditional festivals and most important events
+Home / Travel Blog / Cusco Holidays: The city's most important events and traditional festivals

-Cusco Holidays: traditional festivals and most important events
+Cusco Holidays: The city's most important events and traditional festivals

 Cusco, the ancient capital of the Tahuantinsuyo, shows its history through its yearly celebrations.
-So, planning a vacation in Cusco allows you to see a dynamic mix of cultures, where the original Inca practices combine directly with the Catholic traditions introduced by the Spaniards.
+So, if you plan a vacation in Cusco, you'll see a mix of cultures.
+You'll see the Inca practices mixed with the Catholic traditions that the Spaniards introduced.

-Currently, the city of Cusco keeps this cultural mix and adds elements of modern life.
-This evolution is clearly seen in the Cusco festivals that make up the yearly schedule.
-Moreover, the official calendar covers a diverse range of events, from Andean winter solstice ceremonies to Holy Week processions or the Cusqueña Beer Festival.
+The city of Cusco still has this cultural mix, and it also has modern elements.
+This change is easy to see in the Cusco festivals that are part of the yearly schedule.
+The official calendar includes many different events, such as Andean winter solstice ceremonies, Holy Week processions, and the Cusqueña Beer Festival.

-Next, we will learn more about Cusco Peru and we detail the most important and representative festivities of this region.
+Next, we will learn more about Cusco Peru.
+We will also talk about the most important and representative festivities of this region.

 Cusco: The capital of the Incas

-Cusco was the capital of the Inca Empire and currently works as the main logistical center to explore the Andean region of Peru.
-Because of its altitude (3,399 masl), it is essential that visitors set aside a time to acclimatize before starting demanding tours on the outskirts.
+Cusco was the capital of the Inca Empire and is now the main place for logistics in the Andean region of Peru.
+Because of its high altitude (3,399 meters), it is important that visitors spend some time getting used to the height before doing difficult tours on the outskirts.

-It is recommended to plan activities with low physical demand during the first two days.
-This strategy makes it easier to adapt to the altitude, allows you to understand the street layout, and provides the basic historical context of the city.
+It is best to plan activities that do not require much physical effort during the first two days.
+This strategy makes it easier to adjust to the altitude, helps you understand the street layout, and gives you the basic historical background of the city.

 Touring the city of Cusco

-• San Pedro Market: The main traditional supply center of the city.
-It is the right place to identify local agricultural products (cocoa, coffee, Andean grains) and buy textiles or ceramics.
+• San Pedro Market: It is the city's main traditional supply center.
+It is the perfect place to find local agricultural products, such as cocoa, coffee, and Andean grains, as well as textiles and ceramics.

-• San Blas Neighborhood: An area characterized by its narrow and cobbled pedestrian streets.
-It has the largest number of local artisan workshops, coffee shops, and has a viewpoint that offers a panoramic view of the urban area.
+• San Blas Neighborhood: It is an area characterized by narrow, cobbled, pedestrian streets.
+It is home to the largest number of local artisan workshops and coffee shops, and it boasts a viewpoint offering panoramic views of the urban area.

 Cusco Holidays